Rajanpandey/Quantum-Superposition/README.md

-# Quantum Computing
+# Quantum Superposition

-Qubit manipulation with Quantum Physics using Microsoft Quantum (Q# and QDK).
+Qubit superposition with Quantum Physics using Microsoft Quantum (Q# and QDK).

 # How to run